The Second World War

 Collection MNHM / © Tony Krier – Photothèque Ville de Luxembourg

-Incorporation within the Reich
+Annexation into the Reich

-The price to pay
+Price to pay

-Groups of Luxembourgers who sometimes came from the scouting movement or disbanded political parties gradually organised themselves to fight against the occupation.
+Groups of Luxembourgers who sometimes came from the scouts or disbanded political parties gradually organised themselves to fight against the occupation.
 In its initial stage, this 'Resistance' organised the smuggling of fugitives and allied aviators who escaped prison to French and Belgian resistance groups, as well as the dissimulation of Luxembourgish members of the resistance.

 At the end of the war, the different resistance movements joined forces as the Unio’n.